JMBehnken/Twitter-Followers-Bokeh-Graph/README.md

 3. Scrape the basic Twitter-Data (Follower-Count, Tweet-Count, ...) for every band using their Twitter-Mainpage.

 4. Use the Twitter-API to receive the ids of their Followers.
+(This will take a while, since the API restricts access)

 5. Compute the shared Followers between every node-pair and weighting the edge by the fraction of actually shared to maximal shared Followers.